shiruimin123/IL2236_project/README.md

 **1. Validate the latency performance of the four algorithms by re-producing at least two of the five figures, namely, Figure 25.1 and 25.2.
 25.3, 25.4, and 25.5.**
+**2. Validate the throughput performance by re-producing Figure 23.2**